Camera sensor cleaning

 - If your camera allows, you should first try and clean your sensor by activating the self-cleaning vibrating mode to dislodge dust particles.

-- Use a swab with sensor cleaning liquid to remove stubborn particles,
+- I’m not a big fan of this either — using a swab with sensor cleaning liquid to remove stubborn particles.

 - Use a sensor gel stick to dab away any particles.